MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/types-of-entities.md

 ## Table ownership

 There are two different types of standard and custom table ownership.
 When you create a custom table the ownership options are **User or team** or **Organization** owned.
+Once a table is created, the ownership type can't be changed.

 |Ownership|Description|
 |---------------|-----------------|